snygghugo/NFT-Wallet/README.md

 ## Setup

-To run this project, simply etract the NFT-Wallet to your directory of choice.
+To run this project, simply extract the NFT-Wallet to your directory of choice.

 ## Usage